top of page

 or

-"Well at least you tried"
+"Well, at least you tried"

-Conversely, statements like:
+In contrast, statements like:

 or

-promote a growth mindset.
+encourage your employees to adopt a growth mindset.

 Key takeaways

-Think big. act small
+Think big, act small

 Content sources